Action of derived automorphisms on infinity-morphisms: Acting on -morphisms

 \section{Acting on $\infty$-morphisms}

 We will now turn our attention to homotopy algebras, and show how the operadic techniques and results developed earlier may be applied to their study.
-All of \cite{NotesAlgOps}, \cite{HomAlgOps}, and \cite{AlgOps} offer thorough introductions to the subject.
-Given a coaugmented, reduced cooperad $\sC$, we will use the following ``pedestrian'' definition of homotopy algebras: a homotopy algebra of type $\sC$ to be an algebra $V$ over ${\Cobar}(\sC)$.
-That is, we have a map of operads

-The complicated systems of coherence relations needed in explicit definitions of homotopy algebras are built into the compatibility of the above map with the differentials.
-This is actually equivalent \cite{NotesAlgOps} to a coderivation $Q_V$ on $\sC(V)$, the cofree coalgebra generated by $V$ over the cooperad $\sC$, that satisfied the Maurer-Cartan equation.

-While there is a natural notion of morphisms of $\sO$-algebras for any operad $\sO$, in this setting we have the richer notion of $\infty$-morphisms.
-More specifically, an $\infty$-morphism between two homotopy algebras $V$, $W$ of type $\sC$ is a map of dg coalgebras

-We denote an $\infty$-morphism by $U: V \leadsto W$.
-An $\infty$-quasi-isomorphism is an $\infty$-morphism such that the first component $V \to W$ is a quasi-isomorphism of complexes.
-In the event that $V$ and $W$ are $\infty$-quasi-isomorphic, we often say that $V$ and $W$ are homotopy equivalent.
+In particular, we will use $\Cyl(\sC)$ to study $\infty$-morphisms.